 Size: Each Gallon Kit includes 3/4 gallon base component & 1 quart of curing agent

-Why Do I Need to Etch My Aluminum Boat Before Priming and Painting?
+Why Should I Etch My Aluminum Boat Before Priming and Painting?

 Getting primer or paint to stick to aluminum is very difficult, and it's a tedious process that typically entails sanding with very coarse sandpaper or blasting down to shiny, bright metal followed by priming with a specialty primer.
 The zinc chromate primers commonly used in the past are expensive, and less widely available now due to environmental restrictions.
 It's also not good for painting underwater metals, because zinc is the stuff of sacrificial anodes!